Carimus/pmpro-default-level/README.md

  - Easily copy settings from and to post types if you have a lot of them
  - Reset level requirements for an existing post to the configured defaults.
  - Reset level requirements for new post to the configured defaults after changing but before saving.
+ - Tools to reset all existing posts en masse to their configured default access levels (optionally filtered by post type).
  - Set `WP_DEBUG` to `true` for debug output on the "PMPro Default Levels" settings page.

 ## Prerequisites